fulldecent/swift6-module-template/Recipe.md

 1. *Move iOS Example source code to a folder named "Sources"*
    1. Open the file iOS Example.xcodeproj in Xcode
-   2. Enable the Project navigator on the left (folder icon)
+   2. Show the Project navigator on the left (folder icon)
-   3. Use the Project navigator to select the "iOS Example" folder (yellow icon)
+   3. Use the Project navigator to select the "iOS Example" folder (gray icon)
    4. From the Project navigator, rename this folder as "Sources"
-      * :information_source: The Alamofire project uses [the folder name "Source"](https://github.com/Alamofire/Alamofire/tree/master/Example/Source) but we choose "Sources" here to be consistent with [the default of Swift Package Manager](https://github.com/apple/swift-package-manager/blob/b1a6f45aa9daed0c8a609d34af8f71cf4282ddd4/Sources/Workspace/InitPackage.swift#L256)
+      * :information_source: The Alamofire project uses [the folder name "Source"](https://github.com/Alamofire/Alamofire/tree/master/Example/Source) but we choose "Sources" here to be consistent with [the default of Swift Package Manager](https://github.com/apple/swift-package-manager/blob/4fd4df4275627ebc91a0f288c38658738cd9fa0f/Sources/Workspace/InitPackage.swift#L275)
 2. *Fix the Info.plist file configuration and preview content folder (Xcode makes renaming folders a pain)*
    1. Click "iOS Example" on the left (the blue icon)
    2. Click the target "iOS Example" in the middle (white app icon)
    3. Click "Build Settings" on the top of the middle
-   4. Enter "/Info" in the search box
-   5. Edit the "Info.plist File" from "iOS Example/Info.plist" to be "Sources/Info.plist”
    6. Enter "Development Assets" in the search box
-   7. Edit the value from “iOS Example/Preview Content” to "Sources/Preview Content"
+   7. In the "Deployment" section, edit the value from “iOS Example/Preview Content” to "Sources/Preview Content"

 ### V. Add some functionality to your iOS Example application